Mississippi Petrified Forest: History

+Activities and amenities

-The site features a museum with examples of petrified wood found in every state and from other countries.
+After paying admission, the primary activity at the park is a 0.5 mi long nature trail which features various points of interest, such as a cross-sectioned Sequoia trunk, and various exposed petrified logs, including the “Caveman’s Bench", a large piece of petrified wood which can be sat on.
+The park features a museum with examples of petrified wood found in every state and from other countries.
 The samples include a variety of plant materials, including leaves, fruits, cones and bark.
-Other fossils and fossil casts are on display, including dinosaur footprints, whale bones and turtle shells.
+Other fossils and fossil casts are on display, including dinosaur footprints, whale bones, turtle shells and mastodon bones found 9 mi away from the park.